CopernicaMarketingSoftware/Documentation/MarketingSuite/send-app/introduction.md

-# Sending an emailing
+# Sending an email

-To send a massmailing to a mailing list, click on **Send emailing** in the top bar.
+To send your campaign to your recipients, click on **Send emailing** in the top bar when you are in the template editor or press **new mailing** in the sidebar when you are in the general interface.
 This will bring you to the mass mailing settings, where you set the target, the timestamp and the other related settings.

 ## Choosing the target of the emailing.

-The target of an emailing can be an entire database, a selection, a collection, a miniselection or a Magento target.
+The target of an emailing can be an entire database, a selection, a collection, a miniselection or, if you have a Magento webshop, a Magento target.

 These targets are not created in the template editor, but in the old Publisher environment.
 [Creating mailinglists using selections in the old Publisher environment](https://www.copernica.com/en/blog/selections-and-miniselections).